Promethys/revive/README.md

 This is ideal if:
 - You don’t want to clutter your navigation
 - You’re not using Filament Panels but still want a recycle bin in your app

 ---

+## 🐛 Issue Guidelines

+If you encounter a bug or unexpected behavior, please help us help you by following these guidelines:

+* **👉 [Create an issue on GitHub](https://github.com/Promethys/revive/issues)**: Create an issue on Github
+* **Describe the issue clearly:** What did you try to do?
+What did you expect to happen?
+What actually happened?
+* **Include relevant code snippets:** Show any relevant model, config, or page setup related to the issue.
+* **Share error messages:** If possible, paste the full error output or stack trace.
+* **Attach screenshots:** Visuals often help us understand UI-related bugs or logic problems more quickly.
+* **Mention your setup:** Let us know your PHP version, Laravel version, Filament version, and the version of this plugin.

+> The more details you provide, the faster and better we can help.
+Thank you!

+---